 Learning Outcome Assessment Criteria- The Learner can: 1.
-Analyse communications in 1.1 Understand the importance of effective organisations communications in organisations 1.2 Identify and explain communication practices and systems that allow organisation policy and procedures to be understood and followed; and how ideas, new initiatives and developments can be shared 1.3 Evaluate how workforce commitment to organisational change can be achieved using different communication practices 1.4 Analyse communication barriers and weaknesses and remedies to such problems 2.
-Understand and develop personal 2.1 Explain interpersonal communications and interpersonal communications communication styles 2.2 Show awareness of personal interpersonal communication skills and provide evidence of your skills including presentation style, meetings management and networking 2.3 Apply approaches to improve personal communication style 3.
-Evaluate the management of internal 3.1 Identify and explain how management can support and external workplace communications teams and other groups, departments or sections within and outside an organisation to communicate effectively 3.2 Investigate organisational practices that support internal and external workplace communications 3.3 Evaluate communication tools, approaches and practices that support effective internal and external communications 3.4 Plan improvements in workplace communications and implement the plan.
+Analyse communications in organisations 1.1 Understand the importance of effective communications in organisations 1.2 Identify and explain communication practices and systems that allow organisation policy and procedures to be understood and followed; and how ideas, new initiatives and developments can be shared 1.3 Evaluate how workforce commitment to organisational change can be achieved using different communication practices 1.4 Analyse communication barriers and weaknesses 2.
+Understand and develop personal interpersonal communications and remedies to such problems2.1 Explain interpersonal communications and communication styles2.2 Show awareness of personal interpersonal communication skills and provide evidence of your skills including presentation style, meetings management and networking2.3 Apply approaches to improve personal 3.
+Evaluate the management of internal and external workplace communications communication style 3.1 Identify and explain how management can support teams and other groups, departments or sections within and outside an organisation to communicate effectively 3.2 Investigate organisational practices that support internal and external workplace communications 3.3 Evaluate communication tools, approaches and practices that support effective internal and external communications 3.4 Plan improvements in workplace communications and implement the plan.